-The key advantage of a concentric castle was multiple layers of defences and good defence against the best siege technologies of the time.
+The key advantage of a concentric castle was multiple layers of defences and good defense against the best siege technologies of the time.

 Barbicans in medieval times were outposts situated at some distance from the main complex of a castle, although connected to it.
 The purpose of a barbican was to essentially serve as an additional form of defence at the point of entrance to a castle or any other residence.

-In this capacity, the barbicans served as gateways which were heavily fortified.
-Most barbicans in the medieval period comprised of a main gate with two towers flanking it on each side.
+In this capacity, the barbicans served as gateways that were heavily fortified.
+Most barbicans in the medieval period comprised of the main gate with two towers flanking it on each side.

 The towers, in turn, were guarded by armed personnel who stood on alert for any potential enemy trying to break through the barbican and into a castle’s boundaries.

 In 1066, William the Conqueror launched the invasion of England.
 He was able to defeat the Anglo-Saxon army at the Battle of Hastings and proceeded to gain control of most of England.